Choosing the right mat for you and the yoga you practice is an important part of getting the best out of your training.

 Cork bark is naturally anti-bacterial and helps to avoid bacteria that cause bad smells.
 As you use and sweat on the mat, it gains a better grip, you can advantageously spray them with water before training to speed this up.

 Jute mat with rubber underside.
 Since it is a natural material, the surface is more uneven, with regular training these mats will visibly wear out more/sooner than other mats.

 Another important factor is the weight.
 If you have to bring the mat back and forth to the yoga studio, weight can quickly become important to you.
-My suggestion is to buy an ultra thin travel mat and place it on top of the studio's own mat when training.
+My suggestion is to buy an ultra-thin travel mat and place it on top of the studio's mat when training.
 In addition to taking up less space and weighing less, they can also be folded and placed in a bag, and usually have a super good grip.
-If you train at home, you can buy a heavier mat or e.g. use the thin mat over a carpet.
+If you train at home, you can buy a heavier mat or e.g. use a thin mat over a carpet.